speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/go/README.md

 * `ReposGetViews` - Get page views
 * `ReposGetWebhook` - Get a repository webhook
 * `ReposGetWebhookConfigForRepo` - Get a webhook configuration for a repository
+* `ReposGetWebhookDelivery` - Get a delivery for a repository webhook
+* `ReposListAutolinks` - List all autolinks of a repository
 * `ReposListBranches` - List branches
 * `ReposListBranchesForHeadCommit` - List branches for HEAD commit
 * `ReposListCollaborators` - List repository collaborators